What Is This CAPA Guide About?

 Regardless of the ranking, it is critical to realize how many of your QMS processes “feed” into the CAPA process and how the results of CAPAs impact the health of your overall QMS.
 (I’ll share more about how and which QMS processes connect with CAPA later on in this guide.)

 Note: If you have a medical device on the market at your company, Greenlight Guru’s postmarket workflows allow you to streamline your quality processes like CAPAs, Nonconformances, Complaints, Audits and more in a single, connected software platform.
 Learn more about our CAPA Management software here.

 Okay, it probably makes sense to take a bit of time to discuss what is CAPA before diving too deep into all the problems.

-Let me start with sharing how FDA and ISO 13485 define CAPA.
+Let me start with sharing how FDA and ISO 13485 the CAPA meaning.

 FDA requirements for CAPA are defined in 21 CFR Part 820.100 Corrective and Preventive Action: